Acetaminophen/butalbital/caffeine: 7 things you should know

-- Do not drink more than two alcoholic drinks a day if you are a man or one alcoholic drink per day if you are women and taking acetaminophen/butalbital/caffeine.
+- Do not drink more than two alcoholic drinks a day if you are a man or one alcoholic drink per day if you are a woman and taking acetaminophen/butalbital/caffeine.

 - Talk to your doctor or pharmacist before taking any other medications or natural products with acetaminophen/butalbital/caffeine as it can interact with a large number of drugs.

 - Talk to your doctor if you have any side effects of concern.
 Seek urgent medical advice if you develop an allergic-type reaction (difficulty breathing or swallowing, rash, or facial swelling) soon after taking acetaminophen/butalbital/caffeine.